zaxwebs/google-it/README.md

 # google-it
 An AutoHotKey script to google selected text.
-Searching anything is just one shorcut away.
+* Searching anything is just one shorcut away.
+* Selected text to Google search.

 # Setup